 Andy Hinchcliffe

-Andy firmly believes that children thrive when they are given the time and space, tools and permission to play, particularly without direct adult intervention.
-Andy has worked with children in a range of communities such as the Valea Rece village in Transylvania (with Professor Fraser Brown’s Charity, Aid for Romanian Children), Eureka Valley Adventure Playground in Los Angeles.
-The majority of Andy’s work though has been at home in the UK, at the heart of socioeconomically deprived communities.
-Andy graduated in 2012 with a first class honours degree in Playwork from Leeds Beckett University.
-He has been involved with Pop Up Adventure Play for over 10 years as a board member, director and tutor, and provided training and expertise on tour.
+Andy strongly believes that children flourish when they have ample time, space, tools and permission to play, especially without direct adult intervention.
+He has extensive experience working with children in various communities, including the Valea Rece village in Transylvania (collaborating with Professor Fraser Brown’s Charity, Aid for Romanian Children) and Eureka Valley Adventure Playground in Los Angeles.
+However, Andy’s primary focus has been within the UK, specifically in socioeconomically deprived communities.
+In 2012, he graduated with a first-class honours degree in Playwork from Leeds Beckett University.
+Andy’s involvement with Pop Up Adventure Play spans over a decade, wearing multiple hats as a board member, director, tutor, and offering valuable training and expertise during tours.

 Ali Wood

-Ali received her MEd in Community Education (with distinction) from Birmingham University, and is the co-author of Reflective Playwork: For All Who Work With Children, out now in its second edition.
-She wrote the occupational standards and training materials for Play Wales and other UK training providers, is a qualified assessor and verifier, an experienced foster carer and the 2013 recipient of Best Training Provider at the Playwork National Conference.
-Ali also co-wrote Sex, Gender and Children’s Play, and is dedicated to helping more adults find their own ways to support discovery, magic and fun.
-Ali also provided the Keynote Address at Campference 2019.
+Ali achieved her MEd in Community Education (with distinction) from Birmingham University.
+She co-authored Reflective Playwork: For All Who Work With Children, now in its second edition.
+Ali played a crucial role in creating occupational standards and training materials for Play Wales and other UK training providers.
+Additionally, she holds qualifications as an assessor and verifier.
+Notably, Ali is an experienced foster carer and was awarded Best Training Provider at the Playwork National Conference in 2013.
+In addition, Ali co-authored the book titled Sex, Gender, and Children’s Play.
+Her dedication lies in assisting more adults to discover their unique approaches to support exploration, magic, and enjoyment.
+Notably, Ali delivered the Keynote Address at Campference 2019.

 Sue Smith